MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 client.delete_service(cars_model, version = "1.0")
 ```

-If it is successful, it returns the success status  _"True"_ If it fails for any reason, then it stops execution with error message.
+If it is successful, the success status  _"True"_  is returned.
+If it fails, then execution stops and an error message is produced.

 ## Permissions on web services